 - Overview of electronic part supply chain fundamentals

-- How design architecture impacts sourcing of components
+- How to design architecture impacts the sourcing of components

 - Tactics for addressing part challenges in current designs

 - Value of using variants in designs

 - Design PCBs with a Free Trial of Altium Designer Here